How to Screen Record on Mac Without a Watermark: 5 Genuinely Free Apps Compared (2026)

 Time cap (e.g. 5 or 15 minutes)Kills long tutorials, webinar recordings, meeting captures

-Limited output formats (e.g. MOV only)Friction when handing off to an editor
+Limited output formats (e.g. MOV only)Friction when handing off to a video editor

 "Free" alone tells you almost nothing — the real question is whether the free plan clears all four bars.

-Editing the watermark out usually means cropping, blurring, or overlay tricks that ruin quality — and most tools' terms of service forbid it for commercial work.
-For anything you're shipping to a client or publishing, the safer move is to pick a tool that never adds one in the first place.
+Editing the watermark out usually means cropping, blurring, or overlay tricks that ruin quality.
+And most tools' terms of service forbid removal for commercial work — so even if you can technically do it, you're in a grey area.
+For anything you're shipping to a client or publishing publicly, the safer move is to pick a tool that never adds one in the first place.

 What macOS's built-in tools can and can't do